andyygit/solana/README.md

 ## _decription narration_

-1. create cryptocurrency wallet / install solana tools sh -c "$(curl... / relog from terminal in order to env vars to be updated / create wallet:
+1. create cryptocurrency wallet / install solana tools sh -c "$(curl... / relog from terminal in order to env vars to be updated ----already done-----
+   create wallet:

 ```sh
 solana-keygen new